Affiliate links on Android Authority may earn us a commission. Learn more.

 OnePlus 5 fast facts:

-- The OnePlus 5 launched with Android 7.1.1 Nougat and its most recent official update was Android 9 Pie.
-However, this and the OnePlus 5T are both expected to receive Android 10 this year.
+- The OnePlus 5 launched with Android 7.1.1 Nougat, and its final official update was Android 10.

 - The OnePlus 5 was the first phone from the company — and one of only a very few phones in the industry at the time — to offer a variant with 8GB of RAM.

 - In 2017, the price of the phone started at $479 for the version with 6GB of RAM and 64GB of internal storage.